-Neutrinos are known to violate the Standard Model because of flavor oscillation.
-Neutrinos can be made as one type, and then spontaneously change types as they move around.
-This effect has been observed, but the Standard Model doesn’t predict it.
-This makes neutrinos excellent particles to study to learn more about physics beyond the Standard Model.
+Neutrinos are one of the only particles known to violate the Standard Model of particle physics.
+Neutrinos do this because of flavor oscillation.
+Neutrinos can be made as one type, or flavor, and then spontaneously change as they propagate.
+This effect has been observed to occur, however the Standard Model doesn’t predict it.
+This makes neutrinos excellent particles to study to learn more about the physics needed to improve the Standard Model.

-My work used NSI between neutrinos and electrons, up quarks, and down quarks, and we explored a slice of the parameter space to observe the effects on the flavor oscillations.
-The results of this parameter study is shown in the following plot where the colors correspond to a different observed behavior.
+My work used NSI between neutrinos and the most common elementary particles: electrons, up quarks, and down quarks.
+Without detailing the specific interactions, I explored a slice of the parameter space defined by the strength of those interactions to observe the effects on the flavor oscillations.
+The results of this parameter study is shown in the following plot where the colors correspond to a different observed behavior in the neutrino history.

 Point A

 For small values of both NSI parameters used, we saw two prominent effects.
-First, even at these small values of the NSI parameters, we find an inner or I-resonance that causes 100% conversion of neutrino flavors at 10s of kilometers.
+First, even at these small values of the NSI parameters, we find an inner or I-resonance that causes 100% conversion of neutrino flavors at 10s of kilometers above the neutrinosphere surface.
 This flavor conversion sets up a reversal of the behavior normally associated with each hierarchy with a bipolar/nutation collective effect observed in the Normal Hierarchy and no such behavior in the Inverted Hierarchy.

 Point B

-As the values of the NSI parameters increase we observe the probabilities begin to show the effects of a Matter Neutrino Resonance (MNR) first discovered in the context of merger-disk scenarios here at NC State.
-This type of resonance was not expected to occur without an overabundance of anti-neutrinos; however the I-resonance creates conditions allowing for a cancellation of the matter and neutrino-neutrino interaction terms of the Hamiltonian.
+As the values of the NSI parameters increase we observe the probabilities begin to show the effects of a Matter Neutrino Resonance (MNR) first discovered in the context of merger-disk scenarios at NC State by Dr. Gail McLaughlin‘s research group.
+This type of resonance was not expected to occur without an overabundance of anti-neutrinos; however the I-resonance creates similar conditions allowing for a cancellation of the matter and neutrino-neutrino interaction terms of the Hamiltonian.

 Point C